Dental Implants in Akron

 How much do dental implants cost?

 Dental implant cost varies depending on each patient’s individual situation and the plan developed to restore their missing tooth or teeth.
-A comprehensive evaluation and a discussion with the patient about their goals is the first step to determine the plan that fits you best.
+A comprehensive evaluation and a discussion with the patient about their goals is the first step to determining the plan that fits you best.